Blennerville: Recent times

 In 1981 Blennerville Windmill was purchased by Tralee Urban District Council; restoration work began in June 1984 before the windmill was opened to the public by the Taoiseach Charles Haughey in 1990.
 It is now impressively restored and open to the public with a visitor centre comprising a craft centre, exhibition gallery, audio-visual presentation and restaurant.

 A restoration project of the Tralee and Dingle Light Railway was undertaken in 1993 with a short 3 km replica of the original line opened between the Aquadome in Tralee to the restored station at Blennerville.
 As of 2014 the railway is no longer in operation.
 Blennerville Bridge was strengthened and enlarged in 1996.

 In the late 1980s an idea was conceived of building a replica of the Jeanie Johnston ship that sailed from Blennerville to North America during the 19th century.
 It did not become a reality until November 1993 when a feasibility study was completed, and in May 1995 The Jeanie Johnston (Ireland) Company Ltd. was incorporated.
 The Jeanie Johnston was constructed in a shipyard located only metres from where she sailed from Blennerville's original port.
 It was originally planned to launch the ship from her shipyard in Blennerville, but a 19th-century shipwreck was discovered by marine archaeologists while a channel was being dredged.
 To preserve the find, on 19 April 2000 the hull of the Jeanie Johnston was hauled to the shore and loaded onto a shallow-draft barge.
 There she was fitted with masts and sails, and on 4 May was transported to Fenit, a short distance away.
 On 6 May the barge was submerged and the Jeanie Johnston took to the water for the first time.
 The next day she was officially christened by President of Ireland Mary McAleese.
 Today the Jeanie Johnston is owned by the Dublin Docklands Development Authority and is located in Dublin.

 After a 20-year battle Blennerville finally got a new school, the old building been demolished after 84 years.

 Sport

-Blennerville has a GAA club called St. Patricks, Blennerville.
+Blennerville has a GAA club called St Patrick's, Blennerville.
 The club was founded in 1929.
 Emigration took its toll on the team and it ceased to operate on a competitive level.
 The team dissolved in 1957, but reformed in 1963.